 Clinical depression is not an attractive condition to suffer from.
 This condition can affect even adults who fall prey to online bullying.

-College students who are bullied will not have the strength or the will to focus on their studies while earning their online degree.
+College students who are bullied will not have the strength or the will to focus on their studies.
 Their emotions will be affected, something that will affect their concentration and hence lower their grades.
 Victims will feel angry, stressed, and sad all the time; factors that have been known to decrease levels of productivity.

 Some victims of cyber-attacks have gone as far as killing themselves.
 When someone is bullied continuously, especially by a large crowd of people and over a long period of time, the pressure they feel from the embarrassment and humiliation may often drive them to commit suicide.
 This may also be partly informed by the fact that most victims of cyber bullying are usually diagnosed with clinical depression.